NuclearTalent/NuclearOQS2020/index.md

 [TEST, THIS PAGE IS NOT EXPECTED TO BE CORRECT]
-[TEST, THIS PAGE IS NOT EXPECTED TO BE CORRECT]

 # Training in Advanced Low-Energy Nuclear Theory
 ### Course 8.
 Atomic Nuclei as Open Quantum Systems: Unifying Nuclear Structure and Reactions